 The right temperature for your pothos

 When it comes to learning how to care for a pothos, you don’t need to worry too much about the temperature in your home.
 “Pothos are tropical plants, so of course they’re going to enjoy that warm, humid environment a lot more.
 But they’re tolerant of dry conditions and cooler temperatures,” says Adinkra.
-“My general rule of thumb for temperature and plants is if I’m comfortable, my plants should be comfortable.”
+“My general rule for temperature and plants is if I’m comfortable, my plants should be comfortable.”

 How to propagate your pothos